The Fragile Truth about Fragility Fractures

 You may not have heard of fragility fractures, but there’s a chance you’ve heard of osteoporosis – a condition that causes your bones to be more brittle.
 The two actually go hand in hand, as fragility fractures are a common consequence of osteoporosis, and can have serious implications.

 Fragility fractures, on the other hand, can occur from something as simple as falling from a standing height or a sudden cough or sneeze.
-For someone with osteoporosis, daily tasks such as walking or cleaning a dusty room can result in a cracked rib.
+For someone with osteoporosis, daily tasks such as walking or household chores can result in a cracked rib.

 It’s Not Only the Fall That Hurts